Rani Mangammal – The Courageous Queen of Tamilnadu

 Death

 still, her death is a mystery.
-When her grandson came to age, he stress on Mangamal to step down from the throne.
-But, she didn’t obey his desire and wanted to rule for few more years.
-Then, he and his general planed to dethrone her and succeeded.
-She kept in prison, there she followed the starvation and lost her final breath in 1704.
-Really, she was a famous queen and made strong influence on the Tamil people till today.
+When her grandson came to age, he stressed Mangamal to step down from the throne.
+But she didn’t obey his desire and wanted to rule for a few more years.
+Then, he and his general planned to dethrone her and succeeded.
+She was kept in prison, where she followed the starvation and lost her final breath in 1704.
+She was a famous queen and strongly influenced the Tamil people until today.